ThemeMountain/docs/source/_sartre/integrations/mailchimp.blade.md

 The MailChimp-integrated files can be found in the `Files/mailchimp` folder from your download.

-This folder has the same structure as the `Files/html` folder, only that all files inside it are editable or ready to use with MailChimp:
+This folder has the same structure as the `Files/html` folder, only that all files inside it are ready to use with MailChimp:

 - `/all-in-one` - all-in-one template .zip file
 - `/components` - buttons, navigation, dividers, and spacers